pganssle-talks/pycon-us-2019-language-summit-tz/0000/03/04/iana-zones.md

 **Pros:**

 - Guaranteed on all platforms
-- Update cadence is mostly independent of CPython

 **Cons:**

-- Requires either a dependency or a mechanism for regular updates
+- Requires a mechanism for regular updates
 - Python-specific time zone data not managed by the system

 </div>